izzyreal/vmpc-docs/controls.rst

 Below are the default keyboard shortcuts for most of the UI components.

 Some letter keys are written in uppercase for disambiguation.
-For example, :code:`Record` is mapped to the letter :kbd:`L` and is written in uppercase to clarify it is not letter :kbd:`i` or number :kbd:`1`, so there is no need to press :kbd:`Shift` here.
+For example, :code:`REC` is mapped to the letter :kbd:`L` and is written in uppercase to clarify it is not letter :kbd:`i` or number :kbd:`1`, so there is no need to press :kbd:`Shift` here.
 Special characters are clarified by appending their name in parentheses, for example :kbd:`; (semicolon)`.

 .. note::